Akshayanti/Akshayanti.github.io/index.md

 {% endfor %} while focusing on Universal Dependencies Project.

-I have been equally interested in {% for pub in site.data.cv.research_interests2 %} {{pub}}, {% endfor %} and am trying to learn more about them, whilst trying to solve more and more problems related to indic and low-resource languages.
+I have been equally interested in {% for pub in site.data.cv.research_interests2 %} {{pub}}, {% endfor %} and am trying to learn more about them, whilst trying to solve more and more problems related to Indic and low-resource languages.